+That’s completely normal.
 Just take it one nursing skill at a time.
-Let’s get started…

 Nurses never work by themselves.
 It’s always in coordination with other nurses, doctors, and other multidisciplinary team members (ex dietitian, respiratory therapist, and so forth).

 Each member plays a critical role in taking care of the patient.
 For those reasons, teamwork is a must-have nursing skill set.

 I wish I could say I’ve never met or worked with a nurse who was a bad team player, but unfortunately, I have.
 Those nurses were usually difficult to work with which unfortunately made delivering exceptional care to the patients they were assigned to harder than it needed to be.

-To deliver the best possible care and to ensure patient safety nurses need to be able to work as a team with other members of the treatment team (source).
+To deliver the best possible care and to ensure patient safety nurses need to be able to work as a team with other members of the treatment team.

 2. Compassion and Empathy

 Compassion and empathy are at the core of nursing.
 Compassion is having sympathy or concern for one’s suffering.

 Empathy is the understanding of your patient’s suffering.
-Almost like putting yourself in their shoes (source).
+Almost like putting yourself in their shoes.

 Compassion and empathy are important when you’re giving patient care because in a lot of ways you’re providing emotional support to that patient.

 3. Good Communication

 Good communication is a must for nurses.

-You need to be able to communicate effectively to your coworkers and other members of the multidisciplinary team.
+You need to be able to communicate effectively with your coworkers and other members of the multidisciplinary team.

 Another often missed aspect of nursing communication (and why good communication is so important) is patient instructions and teaching.

-As a nurse, you’re going to be taking care of a lot of patients with low health literacy.
+To make communicating even more difficult you’re going to be dealing with patients with low health literacy.